 3. Air Carrier Access Act (ACAA)

 The ACAA gives service animals the right to fly with their handlers in the cabin of a plane.
-It was originally applicable to ESAs as well, but was modified in 2020 to exclude them.
-If you have a service animal, you can easily take it with you on a plane, as airlines have to provide you with reasonable accommodations.
+It was originally applicable to ESAs as well but was modified in 2020 to exclude them.
+If you have a service animal, you can easily take it with you on a plane without paying fees, as airlines have to provide you with reasonable accommodations.

-If you have an ESA, then you’ll have to call the airline you’re flying with first to see if they allow ESAs.
-Most will be okay with it but will charge you an extra fee, and they will likely treat your emotional support animal as a pet.
-Make sure you check the official site of the airline you’re flying with to read about their policies before booking a ticket.
+If you have an ESA, you’ll have to call the airline you’re flying with first to see if they allow ESAs.
+Most will be okay with it but will treat your emotional support animal as a pet, meaning you will need to pay pet fees and adhere to all airline animal travel restrictions and regulations.

 Just like any other pet, an ESA thrives on love, attention, and routine care.
 ESAs help you feel better by cuddling with you.
 They can sense your negative emotions and take care of you by being there for you.